jvde-github/AIS-catcher-docs/docs/index.md

 ## Resources

+- [**Quick Start Guide**](https://www.aiscatcher.org/quickstart): From zero to a running station in six steps — install, then finalize the configuration in the browser.
 - [**Complete User Guide**](getting-started/overview.md): Detailed instructions and feature walkthroughs.
 - [**Community and Support**](community.md): Join the AIS-Catcher community to share insights and get help.
 - [**FAQ**](faq.md): Answers to frequently asked questions.